This guidance is for receptions, events, concerts, auctions, theaters, trade shows, and other indoor venues.

 Encourage attendees to stay home if sick or exhibiting COVID-19 symptoms.
 Consider screening attendees for fever, symptoms, or exposures before or at their arrival.

-Encourage attendees who have been in close contact with a person suspected or confirmed to have COVID-19 (within 6 feet for at least 10 minutes) to stay home and self-quarantine.
+Encourage unvaccinated attendees who have been in close contact with a person suspected or confirmed to have COVID-19 (within 6 feet for at least 10 minutes) to stay home and self-quarantine.

 Encourage frequent handwashing.

-Attendees should refrain from mixing and mingling with others not in their household during events as much as possible.
+Encourage unvaccinated attendees to refrain from mixing and mingling with others not in their household during events as much as possible.

-Attendees should maintain at least 6 feet of physical distancing from others as much as possible.
+Encourage unvaccinated attendees to maintain at least 6 feet of physical distancing from others as much as possible.

 *Research and the CDC suggest that activities like singing may project respiratory droplets in greater quantity and over greater distance, increasing the risk of COVID-19 transmission, particularly with prolonged exposure.